 Task Operation, further development and, if necessary, enhancements of the Centralised European register of energy market participants (CEREMP), of the Agency's REMIT Information System (ARIS) for collection of trade, fundamental and other data and for the data sharing with NRAs, in connection with the REMIT implementing acts Legal basis Articles 7-10 and 12 of Reg.
-1227/2011 Overview (status) Software development and customisation is ongoing Objectives and Outputs Deployment and running of CEREMP completed by the date of adoption of the Implementing Acts, in order to allow sufficient time to NRAs and market participants to complete the first phase of the registration; Deployment and running of ARIS and its market monitoring solution completed within 6 months of adoption of the Implementing Acts concerning the data to be reported within this date; Sharing and dissemination of information with the entry into effect of the Implementing Acts.
+1227/2011 Overview (status) Software development and customisation is ongoing Objectives and Outputs Deployment and running of CEREMP completed by the date of adoption of the Implementing Acts, in order to allow sufficient time to NRAs and market participants to complete the first phase of the registration; Deployment and running of ARIS and its market monitoring solution completed within 9 months of the entry into force of the Implementing Acts concerning the data to be reported within phase 1 of data reporting and within 15 months of the entry into force of the Implementing Acts concerning the data to be reported within phase 2 of data reporting; Sharing and dissemination of information with the entry into effect of the Implementing Acts.
 Ensuring operational reliability and professional secrecy concerning the information received by the Agency, by taking all necessary measures to prevent misuse of, and unauthorised access to, the information received and maintained in the Agency's systems, by identifying sources of operational risk and by minimising them through the development of appropriate systems, controls and procedures.
+Performance indicators and targets 99% of planned system availability.
+AND 0 breaches of the security system with a data leakage

+Trg republike 3, 1000 Ljubljana, Slovenia • t: +386 (0)82053 400 • www.acer.europa.eu

-Performance 99% of planned system availability. indicators and targets (deadlines) AND 0 breaches of the security system with a data leakage involved.
-Registration shall start no later than 3 months after the implementing acts are adopted, data collection and data sharing shall start 6 months after the Implementing Acts are adopted.
-Staff 8.5 FTEs Risks The registration process takes place at a national level.
+(deadlines) involved.
+Registration shall start no later than 3 months after the implementing acts are adopted, data collection and data sharing shall start 9 months after the Implementing Acts are adopted, and within 15 months respectively.
+Staff 6.5 FTEs + 2.0 FTE short/long-term Risks The registration process takes place at a national level.
 NRAs may not have sufficient resources for managing the strict deadline of 3 months for completing the first phase of registration, especially in countries with a high number of market participants.
 Practical solutions have to be adopted for ensuring the completion of the registration process in the timeframe envisaged by REMIT.
 Data collection will be extremely complex due to the huge amount of data to be gathered and the diversity of sources.
 Many operational aspects have to be defined through the implementing acts; however it is not possible to wait until the formal approval of the implementing acts, as the IT-system would not be ready on time.
 Consequently, adjustments will be needed during the course of 2014 and requests for changes may be necessary.
 Reliance on data collection under EU financial market rules (EMIR, MiFID).
 Delays in establishing protocols and common security standards with NRAs and limited resources for market monitoring in EU NRAs.
 Risk of leakage of highly sensitive trade data if adequate security measures are not in place.